Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Appendix

 \subsubsection{Offset scaling $s$}

-In order to study the effect of $s$, we fix the number of mixture components to 8 and choose a value for $s$ within four choices: (0.01, 0.1, 1.0, 10.0).
-The results are shown in Fig.~\ref{fig:celebahq_scale_ablation_FID}.
-The sample quality is almost the same with smaller values of $s$ (0.01-1.0).
-The highest value $s=10$ gives the best results for the least number of sampling steps (10) (See Table~\ref{tab:celebahq_results}).
-As the number of steps increases, this leads to poor quality samples and smaller offsets are preferable, with one exception: at $\eta=1$ it is still the best choice for up to 50 steps.
-This can be explained using the hypothesis \cite{Guo_2023_NeurIPS, Xiao_2022_ICLR} that true denoising distributions are multimodal at fewer sampling steps and larger exploration (higher $s$) with a multimodal kernel is favorable.
-This advantage vanishes as the number of sampling steps increase.
-At the highest $\eta(=1)$, we hypothesize that $s=10$ reduces the offset variances ($diag\_approx(\sigma_t^2 \mI - \mDelta_t^k$)) more than other choices, at least up to 50 steps, keeping sampling quality high.
+In order to study the effect of $s$, we fix the number of mixture components to $K=8$ and choose a value for $s$ within five choices: (0.01, 0.1, 1.0, 10.0, 20.0).
+The results are shown in Fig.~\ref{fig:celebahq_scale_ablation_FID} for DDIM-GMM-RAND (top), DDIM-GMM-ORTHO (middle), and DDIM-GMM-ORTHO-VUB (bottom).
+The sample quality is almost the same with smaller values of $s$ (0.01--1.0) across all variants.
+For DDIM-GMM-RAND and DDIM-GMM-ORTHO, the highest value $s=20$ leads to the best performance for up to 20 and 50 sampling steps at the larger $\eta$ values of 0.5 and 1.0 respectively, consistent with the hypothesis \citep{Guo_2023_NeurIPS, Xiao_2022_ICLR} that true denoising distributions are multimodal at fewer sampling steps and larger exploration (higher $s$) is favorable.
+For DDIM-GMM-ORTHO-VUB, $s=20$ yields the best performance only at $\eta=1.0$ with 10 sampling steps, while $s=10$ gives the best FID for fewer steps (10) at small $\eta$ (0.0, 0.2) and for up to 50 steps at $\eta=1.0$.
+This can be explained by the interaction between $\eta$ ($\sigma_t^2$) and variance upper bounds (Appendix~\ref{sec:variance_upper_bounds}) leading to lower variances for smaller $\eta$ and higher offset magnitudes at the same time in the case of DDIM-GMM-ORTHO-VUB.
+In all other cases, larger offsets lead to instability.